CS-433/ml-project-1-krz/README.md

-exploration.ipynb: Every code and data visualisation used. run.py: Code to generate our best prediction. implementations.py: The 6 methods to implement. helpers.py, plots.py, proj1_helpers.py: Helpers functions to generate prediction and visualize code.
+exploration.ipynb: Every code and data visualisation used. run.py: Code to generate our best prediction. implementations.py: The 6 methods to implement. model_imp.py: Helper functions for the model helpers.py, plots.py, proj1_helpers.py: Helper functions to generate prediction and visualize code (not implemented by us)

 ## Output: